 - Wound that will not heal.
 Most cuts or injuries heal up naturally of their own accord but if you have one that isn’t, then seeing your doctor is a good idea.
-It should have completely healed within six weeks and if not, it could be the sign of an infection, diabetes or even poor circulation.
+It should have completely healed within six weeks and if not, it could be the sign of an infection such as sepsis, diabetes or even poor circulation.

 - Hitting the menopause but still bleeding.
 Once you have not seen a period for 12 months, they generally should not rear their heads again.
 If they do, this could be down to thinning vaginal tissue and lowered oestrogen levels.
 However, do get checked out just to ensure that some form of gynaecological cancer is not present.